pengowray/ft8play/README.md

 - All processing is done on your local machine or device.
 Your input is not sent anywhere.

 ## Licensing notes
+- This project is Copyright 2024 Pengo Wray.
+It is dual licensed under GPLv3 and additionally, if used without the MSHV module, under [MIT](https://github.com/pengowray/ft8play/blob/main/LICENSE).
+- All code is MIT licensed with the exceptions of the D3.js library, which uses the MIT-like [ISC](https://github.com/d3/d3/blob/main/LICENSE); and the MSHV-based code, which is licensed under GPLv3 (as is the WSJT/WSJT-X code it is based on).
+- My wrapper code and additions to the MSHV code are also dual MIT and GPLv3 licensed ([github link](https://github.com/pengowray/MSHV/tree/wasm/wasm))
+- My additions to [ft8_lib](https://github.com/kgoba/ft8_lib), are MIT licensed, like the original ([github link](https://github.com/pengowray/ft8_lib/tree/wasm/wasm))
-- Other than that from MSHV, all code is MIT licensed or similar.
-MSHV is GPLv3 (as is the WSJT-X code it is based on).
-If you reuse this project as a whole without removing the MSHV code, then your project must also be made available under GPLv3.
-If you remove the MSHV code, then your project can be MIT licensed.
+- If you fork this project as a whole without removing the MSHV code, then your project must also be made available under GPLv3.
+If you remove the MSHV code, then you can follow the more relaxed MIT licensing.
-- My wrappers and additions to the MSHV code are also MIT licensed.
 - If you fork this project, do not use my name or callsigns in the fork's name without permission, but do link back to this project.

 ## Where can I use VK3PGO's FT8 Player?